 Pathway 3 : Fully privatised midwifery care

-A newly founded private midwifery company, offers home birth to women in some areas of the Republic, notably Dublin and the North East at present.
+A private midwifery company, offers home birth to women in some areas of the Republic, notably Dublin, the Midlands and the North East at present.
 They charge approximately €6,000 for a full midwifery service from booking to 6 weeks postpartum.
 They also offer a home birth service without full continuity of care which starts at 36 weeks gestation and costs approximately €3,500.
 A mid way package starting with care at 20 weeks and finishing at 2 weeks postpartum is about €5,000.
 Package prices vary depending on how many antenatal visits and postnatal visits you chose.
 Most private health insurance companies will cover around €3,500 towards the cost of a home birth and fancier private health insurance policies will offer about €5,000 towards the cost of a homebirth, so if you have private health insurance, it might be time to put it to good work.

 Please note that most health insurers will insure you for a private homebirth OR private hospital services and not for both.
 So whilst you are in the care of a private midwife you will be a public patient under the auspices of your local maternity hospital.